 I prefer to stay in many cities and feel different atmosphere.
-But I know that some of you do not agree.
-Because you will travel with huge luggage and it may be issue for you.
+But I understand that some of you do not agree.
+Because you will travel with the huge luggage and it may be issue for you.

-Thus day trip is a prefect solution.
+Thus the day trip is a prefect solution.
 When you stay in Kansai area, there are many places to see, such as Osaka, Kyoto, Nara, Kobe, Himeji, Mt.
 Koya and many more places.
-But can you believe that you can visit Kanazawa and Shirakawago from Osaka or Kyoto in one day?
+But can you believe that you can visit Kanazawa and Shirakawago from Osaka or Kyoto as one day trip?

 Ise is well known as home of Ise Grand Shrine (Ise Jingu).
 This is one of the most sacred and most famous Shinto shrine throughout Japan.
 And most part of Ise area is located in Ise-Shima National Park.
 There are lots of beautiful scenery and you can enjoy many kinds of fresh seafood.
 If you are family traveller, there are aquarium in Toba area and Shima Spanish village theme park in Shima area.
 There are many kinds of attraction for all types of travellers.